Siddhi-kothekar/nlp_book-IR---Recommender/README.md

 - Medium: 10,000-100,000 reviews
 - Large: 100,000+ reviews (with batch processing)

-**Note**: Datasets are not included in this repository due to size constraints.
+**Note**: Large dataset files (>100MB) are excluded from this repository due to GitHub's file size limits.
 Users need to provide their own datasets.
+Place your CSV files in the `data/` directory.
+The `.gitignore` file is configured to exclude large data files automatically.

 ---